mohataher/awesome-tinkerpop/README.md

 ## <A NAME="contributing"></A>How to Contribute
 ![alt tag](awesome-tinkerpop.jpg)

-Please follow the [guideliness here](contributing.md).
+Please follow the [guidelines here](contributing.md).
 Please, make sure your contribution and PR are awesome!

 ## <A NAME="license"></A>License
 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)